 Free U.S. Domestic Shipping on all orders of $30 or more.

-Made with 100% cotton fabric over strong, durable polypropylene webbing and gold or brass metal hardware (depending on availability).
+Made with 100% cotton fabric over strong, durable polypropylene webbing and silver metal hardware.

 Slips over your dog's neck and adjusts to size.
 Fit should be comfortably loose and will tighten when pulled.

-Available in limited slip and martingale style collars and 1.5 inch width.
+Available in: limited slip and martingale style collars and 1, 1.5, and 2 inch widths.

 About the styles